-The Wynnefield Group has been concerned for some time with the failure of management to create stockholder value, as well as the lack of direction of the Company's Board to generate any meaningful long-term growth of revenues or sustainable profits from operations, and adopt best practices of corporate governance, particularly in the areas of strategic evaluation, succession planning and eliminating defense tactics adverse to the best interests of stockholders
+The Wynnefield Group has been concerned for some time with the failure of management to create stockholder value, as well as the lack of direction of the Company's Board to adopt best practices of corporate governance, particularly in the areas of strategic evaluation, succession planning and eliminating defense tactics adverse to the best interests of stockholders.

-We have repeatedly called for the Company to take proactive measures that would provide all of the Company's stockholders with a voice on the Board to express their concerns and objectives.
+We have called for the Company to take proactive measures that would provide all of the Company's stockholders with a voice on the Board to express their concerns and objectives.
 We believe that the few corporate governance changes undertaken by the Board in recent years were only adopted reluctantly in response to the Wynnefield Group's initiatives.

 In November of 2005, we entered into an agreement with the Company which allowed Frederick G. Wasserman to attend and act as a non-voting observer at Board meetings and its committee meetings on behalf of the Wynnefield Group.
 The Wynnefield Group, through Mr. Wasserman and otherwise, attempted to instill some new thinking with respect to a number of strategic and other matters.
-The Board and the Company's management, however, remained minimally responsive with respect to the expressed concerns of the Wynnefield Group with respect to corporate governance practices or the evaluation of strategic alternatives and on June 28, 2007, the Board terminated Mr. Wasserman's observer status.
+On June 28, 2007, the Board terminated Mr. Wasserman's observer status.

 In order to protect the interests of all the stockholders, the Wynnefield Group then proposed two nominees for election at the Company's 2007 annual meeting.
 At that meeting, the Company's stockholders elected Mr. Wasserman as a director and the Wynnefield Group's other nominee came within 1.7% of the total vote needed to win election to the Board.
 Mr. Wasserman was only one director on a seven-person board.
-In light of the Company's continuing disappointing financial performance, deteriorating stock price and the Board's intransigence to change, on June 20, 2008, the Wynnefield Group delivered a letter to the Company notifying it that the Wynnefield Group intended to appear at the Company's 2008 annual meeting of stockholders to nominate and seek to elect two individuals as members of the Company's Board.
+In light of the Wynnefield Group's opinion of the Company's continuing disappointing financial performance and deteriorating stock price, on June 20, 2008, the Wynnefield Group delivered a letter to the Company notifying it that the Wynnefield Group intended to appear at the Company's 2008 annual meeting of stockholders to nominate and seek to elect two individuals as members of the Company's Board.